scossar/converse.nvim/README.md

 - make the text that's prepended to Claude's responses configurable
 - allow some of the context of a conversation to be copied to a new file

-Feel free to report any issues or bugs you run into.